GranderLab/miR34a_asRNA_project/README.md

   - Opens the resulting .html document in your web browser, allowing you to see the supplementary methods, code used to perform the analysis, and the resulting figure.
 3. The `plotFigure` function only takes one argument which is a character vector of length one specifying which figure to recreate.
 For example, to recreate Figure 1a, in R we would type `plotFigure('Figure 1a')`.
 Supplementary figures can be recreated with the following syntax `plotFigure('Supplementary Figure 1a')` and supplementary documents with `plotFigure('Supplementary Document 1')`.

 It is important to note that each time you call `plotFigure` on an individual figure, the origional R version and R package versions are re-installed.
 This takes some time to accomplish (maybe 2-5 minutes).
-For those interested in replicating all the figures (instead of a select few) you may use `plotFigures("All figures")`.
+For those interested in replicating all the figures (instead of a select few) you may use `plotFigure("All figures")`.
 This will reproduce all figures in one file and, thus avoids rebuilding R and R packages multiple times.

 Finally, raw data used to generate figures can be accessed with `getData("Figure 1a")` but will only work with figures that have associated data.